This document covers the following topics:

 statement.

-Terminate the startup program contained in *STARTUP
+Terminate the startup program contained in *STARTUP.

-Depending on the context in which *STARTUP
+Depending on the context in which *STARTUP is

 used, there are several ways to properly terminate a startup program without